 ‘Jurassic World’s B.D.
 Wong: The ‘Stakes Get Raised’ In Sequel — These Movies Are Like ‘Nothing Else’

 Jurassic Park is no more.
-HollywoodLife talked EXCLUSIVELY with ‘Jurassic World: Fallen Kingdom’ star B.D.
-Wong about the highly-anticipated sequel, the evolution of Dr. Wu, the 25th anniversary of ‘Jurassic Park’ and more!
+HollywoodLife spoke EXCLUSIVELY with ‘Jurassic World: Fallen Kingdom’s B.D.
+Wong about the epic sequel, the evolution of Dr. Wu, the 25th anniversary of ‘Jurassic Park’ and more!

 Dr. Henry Wu (B.D.
 Wong) will be making yet another appearance in Jurassic World: Fallen Kingdom, which will be released on June 22.
 In honor of the next movie in the Jurassic Park franchise, Dr. Wu has created a limited-edition Jurassic Doritos — massive one-foot chips available in the Nacho Cheese.
 These aren’t just any chips.
 They’re infused with dinosaur DNA and will hatch from dinosaur eggs and shipped in Jurassic World: Fallen Kingdom prop-replica crates.